 |

-KY Unveils Multicultural Guide
+Kentucky Offers Multicultural Guide

-Kentucky has introduced a new Multicultural Travel Guide for visitors.
+Seeking to learn more about Kentucky's multi-cultural attributes.
+Then check out the state's new Multicultural Travel Guide for visitors.
 The 40-page guide outlines the sites, activities and destinations that interpret the state's multicultural heritage.

 Interestingly, the commonwealth is also seeking people willing to share their stories for use in future publications.